Due to the current conditions around Covid-19, the course will be offered as an online course.

 The course Introduction to Econometrics using Stata is in particular useful for students who lack a sufficient basic knowledge of statistics, regression analyses and/or Stata.
 During the course students will get an introduction to the statistical software package Stata that will be used to solve computer exercises.
-It is an intensive course of nine days, for which the participants get a 2.5 hours lecture and a 2 hours tutorial each day.
+It will be an intensive course of nine days, for which the participants get during nine days an online lecture, tutorial and a daily Q&A.

-In the recent years, many Dutch and non-Dutch participants from various countries have taken this summer course.
-There are two target groups: a) The first target group are students who did not graduate from U.S.E., wishing to enroll in one of the academic Master programmes Banking and Finance, Business Development and Entrepreneurship, Economic Policy, Financial Management, International Management.
-In these U.S.E.
-Master programmes, a certain level of prior knowledge is required at the level of the U.S.E.
-Bachelor course Statistics (see website for more information). b) The second target group are researchers or PhD-students who need a refresher course of statistics, econometrics and Stata.
+In the recent years, many Dutch and on-Dutch participants from various countries have taken this summer course.
+This year there will be one target group only - students who did not graduate from U.S.E., whishing to enroll in one of the academic Master programmes Banking and Finance, Business Development and Entrepreneurship, Economic Policy, Financial Management, International Management.
+In the U.S.E.
+Master programmes, a certain level of prior knowledge is required at the level of the U.S.E. bachelor course Statistics (see website for more information).

 At the end of the course the student has achieved the following: a) The student is capable of working with the principles of the linear regression model. b) The student can use Stata for the empirical analysis of linear regression.

-On ten working days, there will be 9 lectures of 2.5 hours in the morning and 9 tutorials of 2 hours in the afternoon.
+In ten working days, there will be 9 online lectures and 9 tutorials in which exercises are explained.
+There will be nine Q&A sessions.
 On the first (last) working day, there will be a lecture (tutorial) only.
 For each day 4-6 hours of self study.

 Course Fee does not include the purchase of the textbook of the course (Wooldridge, Introductory Economics).